leebri101/Rock-Paper-Scissors/README.md

 * Fonts that have used in the project have been sourced from Google Fonts (quoted in the credits).

 ## **Potential-Features**
-* Due to the project deadlines being in a very tight timeframe the project had to be scaled down to a more simpler version of the geography quiz but these are the features that I would like to potentially add or implement in the near future:
+* Due to the project deadlines being in a very tight timeframe the project had to be scaled down to a more simpler version of the RPS game but these are the features that I would like to potentially add or implement in the near future:
-    * An interactive version with sounds and unique animations.
-    * Potentially adding a leaderboard system/table to challenge and rival other users.
+    * An 8bit animation for the end game displays.
+    * potential
     * A narration voice over for all the questions and answers for users with disablity issues.
     * A mixture of sound, images and text based questions and answers.
     * A shuffler for answer as well.
-    * Different modes within the quiz for example:
-        * A speed test to see how quick and accurate the user can answer the questions.
-        * Different difficulites in place to challenge the user.

 ***
 ## **Testing-Phase**
-Full details of the testing phase can be found here: [TESTING.md](TESTING.md)
+Details of the testing phase are be found here: [TESTING.md](TESTING.md)
 ***
 ## **Deployment**
 The project has been deployed with the following steps: -